Sunday, January 26, 2025

 In a poetic sense, Elizabeth, with all that power+knowledge, was like the accumulation of all of those characters before & technically after her, for both better and for worse.

-- Just like Daisy has no stranger to bloodshed, nor Sofia.
+• Just like Daisy is no stranger to bloodshed, nor Sofia.

 They're flawed, that's why they're believable.

-They're not perfect little angles who represent some feminist overtone, while they guys look like idiots.
+They're not perfect little angles who represent some feminist overtone, while the men look like idiots.

 Everyone, one way or another, has issues.